percona/pmm-doc/docs/quickstart.md

     Before you add Amazon instance for monitoring, do the following:

-    - AWS RDS Access Key and RDS Secret Access Key.
+    - Get your AWS RDS Access Key and RDS Secret Access Key.
 This key should have permission to monitor RDS.
     - Recommended: Enable **Enhanced Monitoring** option in the settings of your Amazon RDS DB instance.
     - Database username and password with access to login to the RDS instance.
     - Access to the RDS instance via a TCP port.